This guide to planning your exit strategy is the result of Growthink’s 20+ years of experience helping companies develop successful exit plans.

 Likewise, do you have any processes, systems and ways and ways of doing business that save money?
 These will all be valuable to your current business and to acquirers.

 Likewise, systems and processes can add tremendous value to your business right away.
 And quality systems and processes are valuable assets.
 They allow you to perform with precision and consistency.
-They allow you to perform at lower costs and gain efficiencies and allow you to quickly and easily train and integrate new team members.
+They allow you to perform at lower costs and gain efficiencies and allows you to quickly and easily train and integrate new team members.

 So focus on building quality systems and processes.

-19. Create a Great Company Website
+19. Create a Great Website

 Not only might your website, based on your brand, attract visitors.
 But, if you’ve invested in SEO or search engine optimization, you might organically rank for many keywords.
 If your site is SEO optimized, an acquirer might be able to use it to rank for additional keywords that have significant value to them.